DanielCreggOrganization/w11-lab-javafx-zainabajiboye/README.md

 ## 1. Project Setup

+In the world of desktop application development, organization is key to creating maintainable and scalable applications.
+Before we dive into creating JavaFX applications, let's first understand how to structure our project effectively.

 ### 1.1 Project Structure

-In JavaFX development, organizing your code properly is essential for maintaining a clean and scalable application.
-A well-structured JavaFX project typically includes separate directories for views, controllers, models, and resources like CSS files and images.
+A well-organized JavaFX project follows a structure that separates different concerns of our application.
+Think of it like organizing a theater production: we need dedicated spaces for our scripts (our code), costumes and props (our resources), and stage directions (our controllers).
+Here's how we organize these elements:

 ```mermaid
 graph TD